One-Pot African Peanut Stew

 - ½ cup creamy peanut butter, ingredients should be just roasted peanuts and salt

 - 1 cup water

-- 1 bunch collard greens, stems removed and chopped
+- 1 bunch collard greens, stems removed and leaves chopped

-- fresh cilantro, cooked brown rice, roasted peanuts and lime juice for serving
+- fresh cilantro, cooked rice, lime juice and crushed roasted peanuts for serving

-In a large pot over medium heat, warm the olive oil.
+- In a large pot over medium heat, warm the olive oil.
 Add the onion, sprinkle with salt and cook for 3 minutes, until translucent.
-Add the garlic, jalapeño, ginger, cumin and cayenne then stir together and cook for about 2 minutes.
+Add the garlic, jalapeño, ginger, cumin and cayenne then stir together and cook for 3 minutes more.

-Using the back of the spoon, mash some of the sweet potato to help thicken the broth.
-Boil uncovered for 5 minutes.
+- Using the back of the spoon, mash some of the sweet potato to help thicken the broth.
+Boil uncovered for 5 minutes more.
 Serve warm with rice and garnish with cilantro, peanuts, and lime juice.
 Enjoy!